 Most ectopic heartbeats do not need to be treated.
 The condition is only treated if your symptoms are severe or if the extra beats occur very often.

-The cause of the heartbeats, if discovered, may also need to be treated.
+The cause of the heartbeats, if it can be found, may also need to be treated.

-Sometimes, ectopic heartbeats may mean you are at increased risk for other serious abnormal heart rhythms, such as ventricular tachycardia.
+In some cases, ectopic heartbeats may mean you are at greater risk for serious abnormal heart rhythms, such as ventricular tachycardia.

 Call your health care provider if: